-In Australia the heavy arms of colonisation do not exist in some distant past; they have extended deep and continue quietly with their roots deep in the present.
-My friend said that while in Kashmir the state was shooting its civilians, here the state had produced an environment in which Indigenous people were now killing themselves.
-In some areas suicide among Indigenous Australians is 40% higher than that of the non-Indigenous population – and over the last 30 years this number has only increased.
+The night before I had been speaking with a friend who remarked that whatever was taking place in Kashmir couldn’t be worse than ‘here’ in remote Aboriginal Australia.
+I described in detail the extent of the military occupation of Kashmir, the reality of torture and mass graves.
+My friend was shocked, and stood corrected.
+But on one level she was also right.
+The war in Kashmir is loud; while it is undoubtedly complex it is also undeniable.
+Here the ongoing war of Australia’s colonisation moves silently.
+Here the heavy arms of colonisation do not exist in some distant past; they are extensive and continue to move surely in the present.
+My friend added that while in Kashmir the state was killing its own citizens, here the state had produced an environment in which Aboriginal citizens were now killing themselves.
+In some parts of Australia suicide among Aboriginal people is 40% higher than that of the non-Indigenous population—and over the last 30 years this number has only increased.